-The Ridge Meadows Seniors Society has reached out to their clients via social media advising that the Seniors Centre, located at 12150 224 Street, is open Thursday and Friday from 9:00 am to 4:30 pm for seniors to get respite from the heat.
+The Ridge Meadows Seniors Society, located at 12150 224 Street, is open Thursday and Friday from 9:00 am to 4:30 pm for seniors to get respite from the heat.
 Please follow all of the safety procedures outlined by Seniors Centre staff.

-We urge citizens to take a moment and check in on your older or more vulnerable neighbours, family and friends.
+We urge citizens to take a moment and check in on your older or more vulnerable neighbours, family and friends during this period of high temperatures.

-Fraser Health extreme heat information:
+Fraser Health extreme heat recommendations: